Hongeo-hoe: Eating

 Hongeo-hoe is typically presented to diners as small slabs, sashimi-style, without being subjected to cooking or further preparation.

 Jeolla natives claim that hongeo-hoe should be consumed plain.
-However, the dish is often eaten together with bossam and kimchi, a combination known as hongeo samhap.
-It may also be served with the Korean alcoholic beverage makgeolli, which could help diners cope with the pungency of the fermented dish.
+However, the dish is often eaten together with bossam and kimchi, a combination known as hongeo samhap (홍어 삼합).
+It is also often served with the Korean alcoholic beverage makgeolli, which can allay the pungency of the fermented dish.

+In addition to the fermented meat, many restaurants will also serve non-fermented hoe preparations of the highly fatty liver of the skate (홍어애, hong'eo-ae).
+Other organs such as the spleen (홍어 곁간, hong'eo gyeotgan, literally "skate side-liver") may also be featured.
+Cooked skate dishes such as steamed skate, hongeo jjim and skate pancakes (jeon) may also be options.

+Some diners find the strong ammonia-like odor and flavor of hongeo-hoe unpalatable, and the dish is often described as an acquired taste even among Koreans.